 As a parent, you want to know everything about how our camp operates and how we are going to keep your child safe.
 Please browse our camp policies below to learn about our emergencies procedures, our illness and injuries policies, and other helpful rules and guides.

 Our number one goal as an organization is the safety of each person, staff member, and guest that participates in our events and programs.
 When the unthinkable happens, the outcome of any emergency is how well prepared and trained the staff is in handling the crisis.
-Throughout our 12-day intensive staff training, our team members are trained in not only preventative steps to avert major emergencies but are also trained in a Plan of Action (POA) for any individual emergency that might arise.
+Throughout our 12-day intensive staff training, our staff are trained in not only preventative steps to avert major emergencies but are also trained in a Plan of Action (POA) for any individual emergency that might arise.
 These POAs are practiced as real-life drills throughout staff training, and the subsequent procedures are revisited throughout the summer.
-Team members are trained to follow POAs for the following emergencies: Lost Camper, Severe Weather (Tornados), Drowning, Fire, Natural Gas Leak, and Unidentified Persons.
-In each of these cases, team members are trained on the specific steps in the Plan of Action for each emergency, and a thorough working knowledge and competency of each POA is expected of each team member by the completion of training.
+Staff are trained to follow POAs for the following emergencies: Lost Camper, Severe Weather (Tornados), Drowning, Fire, Natural Gas Leak, and Unidentified Persons.
+In each of these cases, staff are trained on the specific steps in the Plan of Action for each emergency, and a thorough working knowledge and competency of each POA is expected of each team member by the completion of training.
 Should you have any questions about our procedures or POAs, please do not hesitate to contact Executive Director, Kevin Cullum, at (563) 488-3893.

 For many kids, camp is one of the first experiences he or she has to be away from home for an extended period of time.
 Sometimes the myriad of emotions, fear, anxiety, and uncertainty about the camp experience can lead a camper to become homesick.
-Our team members are trained to deal with homesickness and all the emotions that come along with it.
-We instill a compassionate spirit into each of our team members that assists them in dealing gently with homesick campers.
+Our staff are trained to deal with homesickness and all the emotions that come along with it.
+We instill a compassionate spirit into each of our staff that assists them in dealing gently with homesick campers.
 Our policy does not allow campers to call their parents; however, in extreme cases where the emotional well-being of the camper would greatly benefit from it, a director will contact the parents or guardians by phone and may allow the camper to speak with their parent.
 We have found that even in the most extreme cases this brief phone contact helps to alleviate many of the problems associated with homesickness; however, calling home is reserved for only the most extreme cases.
 Rarely will a camper be sent home due to homesickness.

 Illness and Injury Policy